Updated August 19, 2020

 - Voting members shall be invited to submit electronically their nominations of qualified individuals to stand for election.
 Members shall be provided 2 weeks to submit nominations.

-- A nominating committee, consisting of the Past President, who shall serve as chair, the President and the Secretary, shall review the nominations submitted by the members and construct the election ballot.
+- A nominating committee, consisting of the Past President, who shall serve as chair, the President, President-Elect and the Secretary, shall review the nominations submitted by the members and construct the election ballot.

 - The Council shall distribute the election ballot, along with information describing the qualifications of each candidate, to the voting members electronically.
 Voting members shall 2 weeks to complete and submit their ballots electronically.